Everyone Plays CIC / Privacy

 • Deletion: ask us to delete your data (except where we're legally required to keep it, e.g. HMRC records).

-• Withdraw consent: for anything you opted in to (newsletter, photos, WhatsApp, wellbeing surveys).
+• Withdraw consent: for anything you opted in to (newsletter, photos, WhatsApp, wellbeing surveys, leaderboard appearance (via your profile page at any time)).
 This doesn't undo what was lawful at the time, but stops any further use.

 • Restrict processing: ask us to pause using your data while we deal with a query.